 The increasing difficulty for marketers I think is to let something do what it does without adding some level of artificial enhancement.
 We are, as Sophie Heawood so delightfully put it, in danger of turning consumers into “everythingists” – the combination of perfectionism, narcissism and laziness that has people saying they want the benefits of what’s on offer, because they feel they now deserve it, and that they don’t want to miss out, whilst at the same time failing to make any reciprocal commitment based on what they have been served up.
 Just to give a sense of the prevalence of experiences, in a recent survey by Freeman and SSI, more than one in three CMOs surveyed said they expect to allocate 21 to 50 percent of their budgets to brand-experience marketing over the next three to five years.

-As experiences become the new normal, brands are training customers to be wow-ed whilst running down the value of each wow as they do so.
+As experiences become the new normal, and brands settle into what feels more and more like an experience war, they are training customers to be wow-ed whilst running down the value of each wow as they do so.

 As more brands look to enhance, pushing your brand to become more simple is a viable, alternative strategy